 Approach routes: routes from the nearest limited access (or major) highway used by vehicles traveling to and from the facility.

-Reviewer: PennDOT, an entity designated by PennDOT, local municipal entity responsible for road safety, the Department or an entity designated by the Department.
+Reviewer: PennDOT, an entity designated by PennDOT, local municipal entity responsible for road safety, the DEP or an entity designated by the DEP.

 Daily volume - average daily volume (ADV) and maximum daily volume (MDV)